zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

 {{<img src="/nim/templates/round-robin-augment-template-files.png" alt="List of template files including base.tmpl, http-server.json, http-upstream.json, and location.json" width="300" height="auto">}}

 ### Add the location.tmpl details

+This template determines which location block&mdash;among those defined by the template user in the NGINX Instance Manager web interface&mdash;should receive the specific configuration content.
+The essential part of the template that will appear in the final NGINX configuration is the line:

+> ``` go
+> proxy_pass http://{{ $arguments.upstreamName }};
+> ```

+The first part of the template checks the location's label, `nameExpression`, and matches it with the data provided by the user to the augment template.
+It then assigns this data to `$arguments`, which is used to generate the final configuration snippet.
+This snippet is then injected only into the targeted location block.

 1. Select **location.tmpl**.
 2. Copy and paste the following contents into the **location.tmpl** file editor.